Archive old data

 GO

-2. Switch an old partition to a staging table for archiving.
+2. Switch an old partition to the staging table.

 ALTER TABLE Orders_Archive